phonegap/phonegap-plugin-push/docs/INSTALLATION.md

 </platform>
 ```

-In the platform tag for iOS add the resource-file tag:
+By default, on iOS, the plugin will register with APNS.
+If you want to use FCM on iOS, in the platform tag for iOS add the resource-file tag:

 ```
 <platform name="ios">